Short-Term Treatment for Substance Abuse

 There are a number of different addiction treatment programs, most of which exist on a spectrum.
-On the one end, you have outpatient programs while the other end features inpatient, or residential, programs.
-As you might have guessed, a residential program for alcohol and drug addiction is a form of substance use disorder treatment wherein the resident resides on-site, within the treatment facility, until he or she completes the residential treatment program.
-During a residential treatment program, residents participate in a breadth of different treatments, which allows us to ensure that each resident’s unique recovery needs are addressed over the course of the program before returning home or graduating to other forms of treatment.
+On the one end, you have outpatient programs while the other end features inpatient or residential programs.
+As you might have guessed, a residential program for alcohol and drug addiction is a form of substance use disorder treatment wherein the resident resides on-site, within the treatment facility, until he or she completes the treatment program.
+During our short-term treatment in Colorado, residents participate in a breadth of different treatments, which allows us to ensure that each resident’s unique recovery needs are addressed over the course of the program before returning home or graduating to other forms of treatment.

-What Does the Short-Term Recovery Process Look Like?
+What Does the Short-Term Treatment Process Look Like?

 Upon completing the intake process, clients will be escorted to their residential accommodations and allowed to ‘settle in’ before promptly beginning treatment.
 There are a variety of different treatments and therapeutic techniques offered as part of our residential recovery program.
 For instance, clients will benefit from a cognitive-behavioral approach to psychotherapy, both in individual, one-on-one sessions as well as in the group-therapy format.
 Cognitive behavioral therapy is ideal for short-term, goal-oriented, results-driven scenarios such as addiction recovery, making it one of the most important psychotherapeutic modalities in our program.
 Similarly, we also employ dialectical behavior therapy, which is very similar to cognitive behavioral therapy, but with a more psychosocial approach; using dialectical behavioral therapy, we help clients determine whether their emotions have contributed to their substance abuse problems.

-If you would like to learn more about residential recovery or would like to inquire about a free consultation for a loved one, call Serenity at Stout Street Foundation at 866-722-7040.
+If you would like to learn more about our short-term treatment program in Colorado or would like to inquire about a free consultation for a loved one, call Stout Street Foundation at 866-722-7040.
 Please don't hesitate to reach out to us today.
 Let’s take the first steps in the recovery journey together.

 Eye movement desensitization and reprocessing is another technique often used in our residential recovery programs.
 Also somewhat derivative of cognitive behavioral therapy, eye movement desensitization and reprocessing is used to help residents overcome some of the negative effects that result from memories of traumatic incidents; although it was originally developed to treat post-traumatic stress disorder, this form of treatment has proven very effective for other afflictions, including addiction.